 All students must sign the School of Physical and Occupational Therapy's confidentiality statement on protection of personal health information prior to the start of their first clinical course.
-This form is found in the Student Clinical Experience Booklet (formely Red booklet) on e-Fieldwork.
-Students should submit a copy of this form to e-Fieldwork by March 1st, 2023.
+This form is found on e-Fieldwork under Content/Clinical Courses/Prerequisite.

+Students should submit a copy of this form to e-Fieldwork under Assignment/ Prerequisites by March 1st, 2024.